ILANZ, In-House Lawyers Association of New Zealand

 (b) prepare an annual report to the Society on the work of ILANZ as required;

-(d) be the contact person for any enquiries from the media, and to make all public statements on behalf of ILANZ, unless delegated by the President to another Committee member or member.
+(d) be the contact person for any enquiries from the media, and to make all public statements on behalf of ILANZ, unless delegated by the President to another Committee member or a Member of ILANZ.

-(e) arrange such regular and timely audits of ILANZ accounts as are required by law, regulation or Society Rules.
+(e) cooperate with any audits of ILANZ accounts as are required by law, regulation, or Society Rules.

 (b) call meetings as required, including by these Rules;